lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-After creating the layer, we change its name to "current state" in the **Layer Controls**.
-Then we change the gradient score range to "0" as the **Low value** and "2" as a **High value**.
-To improve the colors, select the preset **green to red**, so the lower the score, the better we are protected against the technique.
+After creating the layer, we change its name in the **Layer Controls** to "current state".
+Then we change the gradient score range to "0" for low and "2" for high.
+To improve the colours, we select the **green to red** preset, so the lower the score, the better we are protected against the technique.

-As a result you can see, that the techniques with a previous score of three do now have a score of "-1" which makes them super green.
-This way we can see, what we have accomplished by by our mitigation and where still work is to do.
+As a result, you can see that the techniques with a previous score of three now have a score of "-1", which makes them super green.
+This way we can see what we have achieved through our mitigation and where we still need to work.

 {{< _figureCupper
 img="mitre-att-and-ck-navigator-current-state.webp"